industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 For using the embedded OEE function *error analysis* you need an additional status mapping for the error codes.

-Go to *Configuration* > *Status mappings* and create a new status mapping according to this example:
+- Go to *Configuration* > *Status mappings*
+- Create a new status mapping according to this example:

 ![StatusMappingErrorCode](/docs/graphics/StatusMapping_ErrorCode.png)

 The export of this status mapping can be downloaded [here](/src/StatusMapping_ErrorCode.json) for using the function *Import status mapping*.

------> HIER WEITER

 ### Create OEE dashboard

-After we have prepared all necessary input data, we can create the OEE dashboard.
+After preparing all necessary input data, you can configure the OEE dashboard.

-Therefore go to 'My Plant' and select the Asset 'OEE Data'.
-Click 'Add dashboard' and then 'OEE dashboard'.
-Within the OEE configuration window, proceed as following:

-- select the previously created status mapping
+- Go to *My Plant* and select the dedicated asset
+- Click *Add dashboard* > *OEE dashboard*

+The OEE configuration opens.
+Set the configuration as following:

+Section 1:
-- select a parameter that represents the machine status
+- *Machine status variable* = parameter *GDB.operate.machineStateOEE* (representing the machine state)
+- *Status assignment* = status mapping *MachineState*

+Section 2:
+- *Error status variable* = *GDB.signals.errorCode* (representing the error status)
+- *Status assignment* = status mapping *ErrorCode*

+Section 4:
+- *TotalCount* = parameter *GDB.process.numberProduced*; set the aggregation to *Counter*
+- *TheoreticalSpeed* = 2500 pcs/h (representing the speed of production)
-- link the operand 'TotalCount' to the dedicated parameter and set the aggregation to 'Counter'
+- *GoodCount* = parameter *GDB.process.numberGood*; set the aggregation to *Counter*

-- link the operand 'TheroreticalSpeed' to a fixed number that represents the speed of your production in pcs/s (here the value 0,18 roughly reflects the speed of the simulated tank application)
-- link the operand 'GoodCount' to the previously created KPI instance
+All other fields are prefilled an must not be adapted.

-- save the configuration
+- Save the configuration

 ![OEEConfig](/docs/graphics/OEEConfig.png)

 Now the dashboard is automatically created and can be used.

-Please find more information in the [Usage](/README.md#usage) chapter.
+See the chapter [Usage](/README.md#usage) to discover further information.